-This article sums up the pros and cons of using Bootstrap.
-Although Bootstrap seems to be the most popular HTML, CSS and JS framework for responsive developing, some love it and some hate it.
+This article sums up the pros and cons of using Bootstrap framework.
+Although Bootstrap seems to be the most popular HTML, CSS and JS framework for responsive development, some love it and some hate it.

 1. Saves time and is easy to use